Kid: Musicians and their cohorts nicknamed “Kid”

 An ex-prize fighter who ran a hotel at Rampart & Lafayette streets, Green was a friend of Louis Armstrong’s and would make available to him a room whenever he needed it for entertaining.
 Armstrong recalled that he had “so much gold in his mouth they called him Klondike.”

-Cobojo called him “the Louis Armstrong of the South.”
+Cobojo in 1939 called him “the Louis Armstrong of the South.”
 Also played drums early on with Harold & Leo Dejan.

 Punch Miller headed home, 6 a.m., in 1958.
 Photograph by Dennis Stock.
 Buy it., for $2,500, from Magnum.